-This bill creates the Education Scholarship Account (ESA) Act to provide scholarship funding to qualifying elementary and secondary students to pay for eligible education expenses, including, but not limited to, tuition and fees for an education service provider, textbooks, computer equipment, and other defined expenses.
-The program will be administered by the Department of Administration (Admin) in conjunction with the Education Oversight Committee (EOC).
+This bill creates the Education Scholarship Account (ESA) Act to provide scholarship funding to qualifying elementary and secondary students to pay for eligible education expenses.
+The program will be administered by the State Department of Education (SCDE).
 The scholarship amount per pupil is defined as the state average of state funding per pupil in public schools for the current fiscal year.

-Based upon the number of students allowed to participate in the program by school year as referenced in the bill and the average state funding per pupil amounts determined by Revenue and Fiscal Affairs (RFA), the estimated scholarship funding net of administrative expenditures could total up to \$34,273,000 in school year 2022-23, reaching up to \$2,919,509,000 in school year 2026-27 when there is no limit on the number of students allowed to participate in the program.
+Based upon the number of students allowed to participate in the program by school year as referenced in the bill and the average state funding per pupil amounts determined by the Revenue and Fiscal Affairs Office (RFA), the estimated scholarship funding net of administrative expenditures could total up to \$34,630,000 in school year 2023-24, reaching up to \$110,068,000 in school year 2025-26 when the number of eligible students allowed to participate in the program reaches the maximum amount.
 Actual participation in the program may vary widely and determining a better estimate will require actual student enrollment.
-Further, the bill allows Admin to retain an amount up to 4 percent of the ESA program funds for administrative purposes.
+Further, the bill allows SCDE to retain an amount up to 3 percent of the ESA program funds for administrative purposes.
 Please see the table below for the estimated ESA program funds by year.